brenoguim/make_contiguous_objects/README.md

 The return type is a tuple of `std::span<T>` pointing to each array.

+TBD
+- Document `destroy_contiguous_objects`
-TBD: Document `destroy_contiguous_objects` and other facilities to get pointers from one array to the other.
+- Decide and document a facility to get one array from another (discussed in Shortcomings)
+- Allocator support

 # Shortcomings